The Windrush and Commonwealth Nurses Statue has arrived safe and sound at the stonemasons in Tilbury from the ship in Felixstowe.

+The statue pays tribute to medical practitioners, nurses, midwives, and ward sisters, and is also a tribute to workers that makellow NHS hospitals to operate - auxiliary staff, cooks, cleaners, laundry assistants, and personal patient carers.
 “Since it’s inception in 1948 the NHS has been completely dependent on people from all over the world to help run the health service, especially it’s hospitals.
 Nurses from the Caribbean, and Africa have been at the forefront of patient care for decades.”
-Royal College of Nursing
+Royal College of Nursing.

-- BLUE PLAQUES TO UN-RECOGNISED AFRICAN & CARIBBEAN MOVERS & SHAKERS that inspired culture, politics, social services, and health, among very many others from the 15th to 21st centuries.
+NUBIAN JAK PLAQUES TO UN-RECOGNISED AFRICAN & CARIBBEAN MOVERS & SHAKERS that inspired culture, politics, social services, and health, among very many others from the 15th to 21st centuries.

-With the support of Havas Agency and JC Deceaux, we are bringing to light 30 unrecognised achievers, contributors, and influencers with temporary Black plaques which will become permanent Blue plaques.
+With the support of Havas London and JC Deceaux, we are bringing to light 30 unrecognised achievers, contributors, and influencers with temporary Black plaques which will become permanent Blue plaques.
 Look out for our posters on billboards across London, Brixton Underground, Waterloo Station, and Westfield Shopping Centres, among other places.

-HELP US INSTALL THE WINDRUSH & COMMONWEALTH NHS NURSES & MIDWIVES STATUE & PUBLISH THE 'NURSING A NATION' BOOK
+HELP US INSTALL THE WINDRUSH & COMMONWEALTH NHS NURSES & MIDWIVES STATUE & PUBLISH THE 'NURSING A NATION' BOOK ON

 The nurses monument is 7ft high by 7ft wide, made of blue, brown, and white granite; and will be unveiled on Monday 5 July, NHS Day, this year.
 The unveiling event is being planned in close collaboration with the Whittington Hospital and Islington Borough Council.